 If you want to try inhaling lavender oil, put two to four drops into two or three cups of boiling water, just like you would Vicks vapor rub.
-Then put a towel over your head and relax and breathe in the steam until it cools.
+Then put a towel over your head, relax and breathe in the steam until it cools.

 The same can be done with peppermint oil.
-Although I prefer to put it straight onto my temples and lower back, and neck.
+Although I prefer to put it straight onto my temples, lower back, and neck.
 I mix the two oils, but make sure you test your skin for an allergic reaction first.

-Peppermint oil helps open and close blood vessels – it has vaso-constricting and vaso-dilating properties plus it opens the sinuses to get more oxygen into the bloodstream.
+Peppermint oil helps open and close blood vessels – it has vasoconstriction and vasodilation properties plus it opens the sinuses to get more oxygen into the bloodstream.

 These are the most common culprits for headaches and migraine:

 Use a food diary to keep track of your reactions to food triggers.
 It will help you find patterns and cure headache.

 If you are getting regular headaches, you may naturally become more aware of what you are eating.